Skip to content

 FieldTypeDescription

-activebooleanWhether the license token is valid and recognized by the license server
+activebooleanIndicates whether the token is valid and recognized by the License Server.

-permittedbooleanWhether the license permits access to the specified resource
+permittedbooleanIndicates whether the license permits access to the specified resource.

 Example